 The Darling in the Franxx manga first released in Japan in 2018 and its 8th and final volume released in 2020.
 It wasn't until April 2022, though, that Seven Seas would begin releasing the series with English translation in a new 2-in-1 omnibus format under their Ghost Ship imprint, which is home to their more mature releases.
-Darling in the Franxx is one of my most anticipated new manga releases of 2022 as well as one of my favorite ecchi manga to release to date.
+Darling in the Franxx is one of my most anticipated new manga releases of 2022.

 I'm going to split this post up into two different sections.
 I am going to review the Darling in the Franxx manga editions, which are 2-in-1 omnibuses, first and then I'll review the story and talk about how it compares to the Darling in the Franxx anime.
 Before I get into all that, though, what is Darling in the Franxx about?